 Research output per year

-Nick gained his PhD in Sociology from Goldsmiths, University of London.
-His research focuses on material cultures of publishing; architecture and social housing; and social and political theory.
-He is the author of three books, translated in five continents.
-Nick teaches in work and economy, the sociology of conflict, and social theory, and currently serves as the department Director of Postgraduate Research.
-He is a member of the editorial board of the culture and politics journal New Formations.
+I joined Manchester Sociology in 2003, having gained my PhD in Sociology at Goldsmiths University of London.
+My research interests are in architecture and social housing, material cultures of publishing, and social and political theory.
+I have a monograph in each of these fields and my work has been translated in eight languages (Spanish, Italian, Turkish, Lithuanian, Serbian, Korean, Thai, Farsi).
+I teach in work and economy, the sociology of conflict, and social theory, and serve as a member of the editorial board of the journal New Formations.

 Architecture and Social Housing

-Nick's latest book, Brutalism as Found (Goldsmiths Press, 2022), explores the social life, architecture, and demolition of Robin Hood Gardens, the east London council estate designed by Brutalist architects Alison and Peter Smithson.
-Recovering the social in the architectural, the book centers the estate’s lived experience by a multiracial working class, not to displace the architecture’s formal qualities, but to radicalise them in the present crisis of housing affordability.
+My most recent book, Brutalism as Found (Goldsmiths Press 2022, Open Access version here), explores the social life, architecture, and demolition of Robin Hood Gardens, the east London council estate designed by Brutalist architects Alison and Peter Smithson.
+Recovering the social in the architectural, the book centres the estate’s lived experience by a multiracial working class, not to displace the architecture’s formal qualities, but to radicalise them in the present crisis of housing affordability.
 The research was funded by the British Academy and Leverhulme Trust, and was a collaboration with a photographer, Kois Miah, and two campaigning local charities, South Poplar Action for Secure Housing (SPLASH) and Docklands Outreach.

-Brutalism as Found is published in concert with an online exhibition of residents' portraits and architectural photographs, which builds on previous exibitions in a London community centre and Four Corners gallery.
-The portraits have featured in the Guardian and the Big Issue, and two journal articles from the project are available open access, 'Concrete and Council Housing', with City, and 'Salvage Brutalism', with Oxford Art Journal.
+Brutalism as Found is published in concert with an online exhibition of residents' portraits and architectural photographs, following previous exibitions in a London community centre and Four Corners gallery.
+The portraits have featured in the Guardian and the Big Issue, and two journal articles from the project are available open access, 'Concrete and Council Housing', in City, and 'Salvage Brutalism', in Oxford Art Journal.

 Social and Political Theory

-Nick's first monograph, Deleuze, Marx and Politics (Routledge 2003) was the first extended study of Deleuze’s relation to Marx, taking off from Deleuze’s unrealized plan to write a book called the Grandeur of Marx.
-The book coins the concept of ‘minor politics’ — a politics based not on collective identity but on the 'cramped' experience of being riven by competing imperatives and constraints — and develops this in the analysis of the organizational and expressive aspects of social movements concerned with the ‘refusal of work’.
-Nick discusses some of the themes of the book in a recent podcast.
+My first book, Deleuze, Marx and Politics (Routledge 2003) was the first extended study of Deleuze’s relation to Marx, taking off from Deleuze’s unrealised plan to write a book called the Grandeur of Marx.
+The book coins the concept of ‘minor politics’ — a politics based not on collective identity but on the fraught experience of being riven by competing imperatives and constraints — and develops this in analysis of the organisational and expressive aspects of social movements concerned with the ‘refusal of work’.
+I discusses some of the themes of the book in a recent podcast.

-Nick's research in social and political theory has also explored the sociology of objects, in a coedited collection (with colleagues at CRESC) titled Objects and Materials (Routledge 2013), and the politics of the ‘future’, in a coedited book (with Gary Genosko) of Franco Berardi’s writings, After the Future (AK Press 2011).
-His research in this field has branched into other work on social movements, including a critique of militant subjectivity in the Weather Underground and analysis of the interplay of class and minority in the Industrial Workers of the World.
-He also co-edited (with Ian Buchanan) a collection on the political implications of Deleuze's thought, titled Deleuze and Politics (Edinburgh University Press 2008).
+My research in social and political theory has also explored the sociology of objects in a coedited collection titled Objects and Materials (Routledge 2013), and the politics of the ‘future’ in a coedited book (with Gary Genosko) of Franco Berardi’s writings, After the Future (AK Press 2011).
+My research in this field has branched into other work on social movements, including a critique of militant subjectivity in the Weather Underground and analysis of the interplay of class and minority in the Industrial Workers of the World.
+I also co-edited (with Ian Buchanan) a collection on the political implications of Deleuze's thought, titled Deleuze and Politics (Edinburgh University Press 2008).

-Nick's more recent research on social and political theory includes a critique of the ‘Idea of communism’ in Badiou, Zizek, and others; a development of the concept of ‘cramped space’ for a journal special issue on this theme from his first book; and book chapters on Mario Tronti and Marxist theories of communication.
+My more recent research on social and political theory includes a critique of the ‘Idea of communism’ in Badiou, Zizek, and others; a development of the concept of ‘cramped space’ for a journal special issue on this theme from my first book; and book chapters on Mario Tronti and Marxist theories of communication.

 Supervision areas

-Nick is happy to receive inquiries about PhD projects in his broad areas of research interest.
+I am happy to receive inquiries about PhD projects in my broad areas of research interest.

 Current and past PhD students

-Aleksandr Lange 'Dating, Love, and Subjectivity in the Age of Digital Capitalism'
+Aleksandr Lange 'Dating, Love, and Subjectivity in the Age of Digital Capitalism', first supervisor

-Lucie Slamova 'Radical Left in Central and Eastern Europe: Challenges and Opportunities'
+Lucie Slamova 'Radical Left in Central and Eastern Europe: Challenges and Opportunities', second supervisor

 Xin Li 'Digital Pathways and Transformation of Chinese Cities in the Short-Video Era: A TikTok Case study', second supervisor

-Jamie Stevenson 'In the Shadow of Grenfell: Residents' Understandings and Policy Impacts of the Grenfell Tower Fire', first supervisor
+Jamie Stevenson 'Neoliberalism, Abandonment, and Stigmatisation in Residents' Understandings of the Grenfell Tower Fire', first supervisor.
+Awarded 2024

-Martin Greenwood 'The Post Office and Postcapitalism: the Role of Public Services in Radical Futures', co-supervisor
+Martin Greenwood 'The Post Office and Postcapitalism: the Role of Public Services in Radical Futures', co-supervisor.
+Awarded 2024

 Judy Thorne 'Hope and Despair in the Greek Crisis: An Ethnography of Utopia at the Margins of Europe', second supervisor.
 Awarded 2022